On the Hausdorff dimension of graph of random vector-valued Weierstrass function: Introduction

-In 2014, Baránski, Bárány, and Romanowska \cite{Baranski2014} showed that Mandelbrot’s conjecture is true for any integer $b>1$ and a large set of parameters $a$.
-In 2018, Shen \cite{Shen2018} completely resolved Mandelbrot’s conjecture using techniques in ergodic theory and dynamical systems, under the conditions that $b>1$ is an integer and $1/b<a<1$.
-In 2021, Ren and Shen \cite{Ren2021} further generalized the above result.
-They proved that for any integer $b>1$ and $1/b<a<1$, and for any real-analytic periodic function $\phi: \mathbb{R} \to \mathbb{R}$, the function $f_{a,b}^\phi$ of the form \eqref{w-function 1} is either real-analytic (in which case the graph has dimension $1$) or a fractal function (in which case the Hausdorff dimension of its graph equals $2 + {\log a}/{\log b}$).
+A substantial advance toward Mandelbrot’s conjecture was achieved in \cite{Baranski2014}, where Baránski, Bárány and Romanowska verified the conjecture for all integers \(b>1\) over a large parameter class of $a$.
+Soon later, Shen \cite{Shen2018} fully settled the conjecture via tools from ergodic theory and dynamical systems, assuming integer \(b>1\) and \(1/b<a<1\).
+Ren and Shen \cite{Ren2021} further extended the preceding result.
+For every integer \(b>1\) with \(1/b<a<1\) and any real-analytic periodic function \(\phi:\mathbb{R}\to\mathbb{R}\), by defining they proved that the function \(f_{a,b}^\phi\) falls into exactly two categories: it is either real-analytic, whose graph has Hausdorff dimension $1$, or fractal, with its graph possessing Hausdorff dimension \(2+{\log a}/{\log b}\).

-On the other hand, partial progress has been made on the dimension of graphs of vector-valued Weierstrass functions.
+Meanwhile, partial progress has been achieved concerning the dimensional properties of graphs of vector-valued Weierstrass functions.
 It is known that when $b>1$ is an integer, the classical Weierstrass function \eqref{w-cos function} is the real part of the lacunary complex power series

 on the unit circle.
 Salem and Zygmund \cite{Salem1945} and Kahane, Weiss, and Weiss \cite{Kahane1963} showed that when $a$ is sufficiently close to $1$, the image of $w$ on the unit circle becomes a Peano curve.
-In 2002, Baránski \cite{Baranski2002} further proved that the box dimension of the vector-valued Weierstrass function
+Baránski \cite{Baranski2002} further proved that the box dimension of the vector-valued Weierstrass function

 satisfies